BandarALkatheri/luxfashion_app/README.md

 ### Screenshots of the application

-   figlet "Mr_Robot" | lolcat

-<span style="font-size:0.5em;">Text goes here</span>

- <# Zad .0>Splash & Intro Screens
+ ### Splash & Intro Screens

-<h6> Home & Category Products Screens <h6>
+### Home & Category Products Screens

-Product Details & Cart Screensfont-size: large
+### Product Details & Cart Screens

-Overview 📙
+### Overview 📙
-The Flutter Grocery UI is a visually captivating and fully functional User Interface template for a grocery shopping application.
+## The Flutter Grocery UI is a visually captivating and fully functional User Interface template for a grocery shopping application.
 This project aims to provide developers with a ready-to-use and customizable UI foundation, helping them to build delightful shopping apps quickly.

-Features 🌟
+### Features 🌟
-- Clean Architecture
+## - Clean Architecture
-- Authentication enabled
+## - Authentication enabled
-- User-friendly interface
+## - User-friendly interface
-- Firebase for back-end
+## - Firebase for back-end
-- GetX Statemanagement
+## - GetX Statemanagement
-- Toggle app theme to dark theme.
+## - Toggle app theme to dark theme.